jacqizee/BetterCred/README.md

 ![BetterCred ERD](./client/src/assets/readme/ERD.png)

+### Project Management

+I used Asana to help myself stay organized and to keep track of pending tasks I had planned.
+Whenever I would catch a bug or discover something I needed to add to my agenda, I would enter each task into the board.
+Using this tool helped me visualize outstanding items I needed to tackle, as well as reflect on what I had finished and how I was progressing.

+I also attended daily standups with my cohort in the program, where we could share with a larger group any problems or discoveries we wanted to discuss.

 ## Coding

 ### Back-End

+Once the ERD using QuickDBD was drafted out, I worked to build out the different models, views, and serializers using Django and Python.

 #### Models

 I had several models planned out:
 * Networks
-* Cash back categories
+* Cash Back Categories
-* Credit ranges
+* Credit Ranges
 * Credit Cards
 * Users
 * Bonuses (if I had remaining time)

-The reason I chose to split out networks, cash back ranges, and credit ranges from Credit Cards was for filtering purposes, so if the database of credit cards ever grows to a very large size, it would make it easier to get data back filted for certain features, rather than filtering through credit card data on the front-end.
+The Credit Card model was the most complex model, with several many-to-one and many-to-many relationships.
+The reason I chose to split out networks, cash back ranges, and credit ranges from Credit Cards was for filtering purposes, so it would make it easier to return back filtered for certain features, rather than potentially returning the full credit card array and then filtering it on the front-end.

-Once the ERD using QuickDBD was drafted out, I worked to build out the different models using Django and Python.
-The credit card model was the most complex model, with several many-to-one and many-to-many relationships.

 ```
 class CreditCard(models.Model):